Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Acknowledgments

 \section{Acknowledgments}

 This research was supported by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, and the United States National Science Foundation (NSF), (NSF-BSF, grant No. 2024660) , and by the Israel Science Foundation (ISF grant No. 1937/23).
-BF is funded by the Clarendon scholarship.